-- 1 member terminated
+- 1 member terminated - 8 members retired

-- 1 inactive member got rehired

-- 29 new hires

-- 4 members retired

-The total payroll shown on the statistical tables is the amount that is used for determining benefits, and includes 400 hours of overtime and other adjustments.
-Effective July 1, 2013, same definition of payroll (total payroll including 400 hours of overtime and other adjustments) was used for both determining benefits and contributions.
+The total payroll shown on the statistical tables as of June 30, 2012 is the amount that is used for determining benefits, and includes 400 hours of overtime and other adjustments.
+Effective June 30, 2013, the total payroll shown on the statistical tables is the amount only including holiday pay and clothing allowance but excluding 400 hours of overtime and other adjustments.
+An overtime adjustment (if applicable) was applied when determining benefits.